SPECIALIST INSTALLATION

 Residual current device (RCD) protection is a cornerstone of caravan park electrical safety.
 The outdoor environment, non-expert users, and proximity to earthed metalwork make 30 mA RCD protection at each pitch a non-negotiable requirement under Section 708.

-30 mA maximum IΔn — Regulation 411.3.3 (applied via Section 708) requires each pitch supply socket outlet be protected by an RCD with a rated residual operating current not exceeding 30 mA.
+• 30 mA maximum IΔn — Section 708 applies additional protection by RCD at Regulation 708.415.1, and the general requirement at Regulation 411.3.3 requires additional protection by a 30 mA RCD for socket-outlets rated up to 32 A. Each pitch supply socket outlet must therefore be protected by an RCD with a rated residual operating current not exceeding 30 mA.
 This threshold provides protection against fatal electric shock: the let-go current for most adults is around 10–15 mA, and a 30 mA RCD limits the duration of a shock to prevent cardiac fibrillation.

-Type A RCDs — modern caravans and motorhomes contain electronic equipment (battery chargers, inverter-chargers) that can produce pulsating DC residual currents.
-Type AC RCDs do not detect pulsating DC currents.
-Type A RCDs are required where such equipment may be connected — in practice, all new pitch supply installations.
+• Type A RCDs — modern caravans and motorhomes contain electronic equipment (battery chargers, inverter-chargers) that can produce pulsating DC residual currents.
+Type AC RCDs do not detect pulsating DC currents, and Regulation 531.3.3 permits a Type AC RCD only to serve fixed equipment where it is known that the load current contains no DC components.
+A pitch socket-outlet does not meet that condition, so Type A is the practical minimum for all new pitch supply installations.

-TT systems and earth electrode resistance — where TT earthing is used, the product of the earth electrode resistance (RA) and the RCD rated operating current (IΔn) must not exceed 50 V: RA × IΔn ≤ 50 V. With a 30 mA RCD this means the earth electrode resistance must not exceed 1667 Ω, though in practice a much lower resistance (under 200 Ω) is recommended.
+• TT systems and earth electrode resistance — where TT earthing is used, Regulation 411.5.3 requires that the product of the earth electrode resistance (RA) and the RCD rated residual operating current (IΔn) must not exceed 50 V: RA × IΔn ≤ 50 V. With a 30 mA RCD this means the earth electrode resistance must not exceed 1667 Ω, though in practice a much lower resistance (under 200 Ω) is recommended.

 05 · Specialist Installation